-5. Acquisitions and disposals of subsidiaries
+5. Acquisitions and disposals of subsidiary

-The Company had the following subsidiary corporations as at June 30, 2023 and 2022:
+The Company had the following subsidiary corporations as at June 30, 2024 and 2023:

-Name of company Principal activities Country of business/ incorporation Proportion of shares directly h 2023 2022 % % Asia Oaktree Financial Private Limited ("AOF") (a) Provision of corporate finance advisory services Singapore 100 - Raffles Financial Private Limited ("RFPL") (b) Provision of corporate finance advisory services Singapore - 100
+Name of company Principal activities Country of business/ incorporation Proportion shares directly of ordinary held by the Company 2024 2023 % % Asia Oaktree Financial Private Limited ("AOF") (a) Provision of corporate finance advisory services Singapore - 100

-(a) Acquisition of Asia Oaktree Financial Private Limited ("AOF")
+(a) Acquisition and disposal of Asia Oaktree Financial Private Limited ("AOF")

-On November 4, 2022, the Company's wholly owned subsidiary, Raffles Financial Private Limited ("RFPL") entered into a share purchase agreement with Mr. Huang Chuan to acquire 100% interest in Raffles Financial Technology (Asia) Private Limited (subsequently changed its name to Asia Oaktree Financial Private Limited ("AOF")), a Singapore-based company at a cash consideration of \$\$100 and a performance-based consideration payable either in:
+On November 4, 2022, the Company's wholly owned subsidiary, Raffles Financial Private Limited ("RFPL") entered into a share purchase agreement with Mr. Huang Chuan to acquire 100% interest in Raffles Financial Technology (Asia) Private Limited (subsequently changed its name to Asia Oaktree Financial Private Limited ("AOF")), a Singapore-based company at a cash consideration of S\$100 and a performance-based consideration payable either in:

-- (i) a share consideration equivalent to 25% of the interest in the total issued shares capital of RFPL on a post-transaction basis, shall the AOF delivers an audited net profit after tax ("NPAT") for the financial year ending December 31, 2023 of S\$10,000,000; or - (ii) a share consideration of ten times of the AOF's NPAT for the financial year ending December 31, 2023 payable in the shares of the Company valued at C\$3.30 per shares at a cap of 30.303.030 shares.
+- (i) a share consideration equivalent to 25% of the interest in the total issued shares capital of RFPL on a post-transaction basis, shall the AOF delivers an audited net profit after tax ("NPAT") for the financial year ending December 31, 2023 of S\$10,000,000; or - (ii) a share consideration of ten times of the AOF's NPAT for the financial year ending December 31, 2023 payable in the shares of the Company valued at C\$3.30 per shares at a cap of 30,303,030 shares.